Don't Turn Around

 "Don't Turn Around" is a popular song written by Albert Hammond and Diane Warren.
 It was originally recorded by American singer Tina Turner and released as the B-side to her 1986 hit single "Typical Male".
 It has since been included on Turner's compilation album The Collected Recordings: Sixties to Nineties (1994), as well as featuring in the Tina musical since 2018.

 The song has been covered by numerous artists, most notably by Luther Ingram in 1987, Aswad in 1988, Bonnie Tyler in 1988, Eyes in 1990, Neil Diamond in 1991, Ace of Base in 1993, and Albert Hammond in 2010.

 Aswad version

 British reggae group Aswad heard Luther Ingram's version and released a cover version on February 10, 1988.
-It samples a verse from The Righteous Brothers’ 1964 single “You’ve Lost That Lovin’ Feelin’”.
+This version samples a verse from the Righteous Brothers' 1964 single "You've Lost That Lovin' Feelin'", as well as elements of the song closely resembling that of Erma Franklin's 1967 single "Piece of My Heart".
 The song was released as the first single from their eleventh album, Distant Thunder (1988), and went to number one on the UK Singles Chart in March 1988.
+It also peaked at number one for two consecutive weeks in New Zealand in June 1988.
 It also reached number 45 on the Billboard Hot R&B/Hip-Hop Songs in the US that same year.